4 Female Authors You Must Read

 While I haven’t known of Lixin’s work for long, her poetry is undoubtedly beautifully written, eloquent, and gives me SO MANY FEELS.
 Sometimes, you have to reread a sentence because it gives you chills.
 There is a certain magnetism that all her writing has, a type of depth uncommonly found in many popular poetry books out there.
 Lixin never goes for the low hanging fruit, the easy emotions with vague, general ideas about feminism, heartbreak, or an overused metaphor.
 Original, poignant, and profound, Before We Are Ghosts explores the loss of the self, the loss of another, and the difficulty in letting go.
 It’s currently in the “Alone at a Party” Capsule, on sale now until February 15.

 How could I write this list without including Virginia Woolf?
 Her writing has influenced the way I perceive life, the way I write, the way I think about the things I observe - she is undoubtedly the most influential woman writer I’ve ever read, and easily one of the most relatable.
-My favorite book of hers is Mrs. Dalloway, simply because I think the parameters of the novella are what make the book so special; it all takes place in one day, and follows the life of a high-society Englishwoman who is planning a party.
+My favorite book of hers is Mrs. Dalloway, simply because I think the parameters of the novella are what make the book so special; it all takes place in one day, and follows the life of .
 I’ve written an essay in college about how much I love this book.
 And you’ll be sure to see it in a future capsule soon!